llupRisinglll/bun-elysia-auth-service/README.md

 - [ ] Add support for other RDS
 - [ ] Add support for other NoSQL DB
 - [ ] Add support for SMTP
+- [ ] Add a way to easily add a new version of the API